mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 be refactored at any point to use a different unit, and the code using an underlying numerical value without the usage of an explicit cast will become incorrect.

-To prevent such safety issues, the [@MP-UNITS] library exposes only the interface that returns a quantity numerical value in the required unit to ensure that no data truncation happens:
+To prevent such safety issues, the library exposes only the interface that returns a quantity numerical value in the required unit to ensure that no data truncation happens:

 ```cpp
 X x;